ginkgobioworks/gen/examples/externally_edited_files/editor_without_plugins.md

 # Tracking sequence edits across applications - without plugins

 In this example a user makes changes in a third party genetic sequence editing suite like the freely available [ApE](https://jorgensen.biology.utah.edu/wayned/ape/) or commercial software like [Geneious](https://www.geneious.com/).
+In order to track these changes in Gen as well, we need a way to represent what the user did in a format gen can understand.
+What follows is one possible route, but this is still very much a work in progress.

 The task at hand is: "change the selection marker of the Bacterial Artificial Chromosome (BAC) pBeloBAC11 ([file](./pBeloBAC11.gb) provided by NEB) from chloramphenicol resistance to kanamycin resistance."
 We will use the kanamycin resistance marker from the Tn5 transposon (GenBank: U00004.1), which we can download from NCBI:

 ```console
 wget "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=nuccore&rettype=gb&id=U00004.1" -O Tn5.gb